act-rules/act-rules.github.io/_rules/explicit-SVG-image-has-name-7d6734.md

 Browser and assistive technology support for SVG `<title>` and `<desc>` elements is currently inconsistent.
 Using WAI ARIA in combination with the `img` role for non-decorative `<svg>` elements significantly improves accessibility browser support.

-Until browser support for the [SVG Accessibility API Mappings (work in progress)](https://www.w3.org/TR/svg-aam-1.0) is more consistent it is recomended to explpicitly remove decorative <svg> elements from the accessibility tree.
+Until browser support for the [SVG Accessibility API Mappings (work in progress)](https://www.w3.org/TR/svg-aam-1.0) is more consistent it is recomended to explicitly remove decorative <svg> elements from the accessibility tree.

 ## Background